OWRC/interpolants/index.md

 ## Elevation, Drainage and Topology

-### Digital elevation
+### Reference elevation

-For groundwater elevations, [digital elevation data are used to correct depths](/database-manual/02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_05_Water_Level.html) of measure to metres above sea level (masl).
+For groundwater elevations, [digital elevation data are used to correct depths of measure to metres above sea level (masl)](/database-manual/02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_05_Water_Level.html).
 Therefore, vertical accuracy and datum are tied to the digital elevation (terrain) model (DEM) we used as reference.
-Currently, correction are taken to the 10m [2006 OMNR *Digital Elevation Model - Version 2.0.0 - Provincial Tiled Dataset*](https://raw.githubusercontent.com/OWRC/metadata/main/external/mnr2006dem/LIO%20MNR%20DEM%2010m%20Metadata.pdf).
+Currently, reference elevations are taken from the 10m [2006 OMNR *Digital Elevation Model - Version 2.0.0 - Provincial Tiled Dataset*](https://raw.githubusercontent.com/OWRC/metadata/main/external/mnr2006dem/LIO%20MNR%20DEM%2010m%20Metadata.pdf).

 ### Overland flow

-Overland flow drainage and their pathways (topology) are defined using the 30m [Provincial Digital Elevation Model - South (CGVD2013)](/metadata/external/pdem) followed by a [hydrological "correction"](/interpolants/interpolation/overland.html) to ensure continuous flow paths--needed for drainage area delineation for example.
+Overland flow drainage and their pathways are defined using the 30m [Provincial Digital Elevation Model - South (CGVD2013)](/metadata/external/pdem).

+The DEM was then processed through a [hydrological correction algorithm](/interpolants/interpolation/overland.html) to ensure continuous overland flow paths.
+Flow paths (i.e., overland flow topology) are needed for a variety of applications such as drainage area delineation.

-An additional derivative of the corrected DEM is the discretization of the ORMGP jurisdiction into a number of [sub-watersheds](/interpolants/interpolation/subwatershed.html):
+An additional derivative of the corrected DEM is the discretization of the ORMGP jurisdiction into a number of [sub-watersheds](/interpolants/interpolation/subwatershed.html) from which a number of characteristics across the ORMGP jurisdiction can be aggregated:

-<iframe src="https://golang.oakridgeswater.ca/pages/sws-characterization.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://golang.oakridgeswater.ca/pages/sws-characterization.html" width="100%" height="500" scrolling="no" allowfullscreen></iframe>

 _Sub-watershed characterization and flow topology_

 <br>

 ### Watercourse topology and stream order